laurauntner/wikidata-to-cidoc-crm/README.md

 <details>
 <summary><h2>📚 Works Module (LRMoo/FRBRoo)</h2></summary>

-The [works.py](https://github.com/laurauntner/wikidata-to-cidoc-crm/blob/main/works/works.py) script reads a list of Wikidata QIDs from a CSV file and creates RDF triples using CIDOC CRM (eCRM, mapped to CRM) and LRMoo (mapped to FRBRoo).
+The [works.py](https://github.com/laurauntner/wikidata-to-cidoc-crm/blob/main/works/works.py) script reads a list of Wikidata QIDs for works from a CSV file and creates RDF triples using CIDOC CRM (eCRM, mapped to CRM) and LRMoo (mapped to FRBRoo).
 It models:

 - `F1_Work` (abstract works) and `F27_Work_Creation` with:
   - `E21_Person` (authors, derived from `wdt:P50`, see authors module)